oliviadinicola/LIPS/README.md

 ### `ui/` Folder Structure
 * `output/`: where the results from the Kingston/HNR and inferencing algorithm will be saved to
-* `saved_parameters_hnr/`: where any parameters are saved from the user clicked the "Save Parameters" button on the Kingston/HNR algorithm page
+* `saved_parameters_hnr/`: where any parameters are saved from the user clicking the "Save Parameters" button on the Kingston/HNR algorithm page
-* `saved_parameters_inference/`: where any parameters are saved from the user clicked the "Save Parameters" button on the Inferencing algorithm page
+* `saved_parameters_inference/`: where any parameters are saved from the user clicking the "Save Parameters" button on the Inferencing algorithm page

 ### `test_data/` Folder
 This folder contains sample test data for you to experiment with.
-However, you can use your own data as well that is saved in any location on your computer.
+However, you can use your own data as well that is saved in any location on your computer as long as the audio files have a `.wav` extension and textgrids have a `.TextGrid` extension.

 ### `example_gujarati_model/` Folder
 This contains an example model trained through Phonet on the Gujarati language to use for the inferencing algorithm.
 You can use any Phonet model that you have previously trained.
 However, as seen with this example model, ensure the directory contains both an `MT/` directory and `phonemes/` directory.